Pennsylvania Power of Attorney Lawyers

-Becoming incapacitated and unable to make your own decisions about your health care is a frightening thought to many of us.
-You want someone that you trust and can count on to make the decisions for you if you are unable to do so.
-It’s important to have this information laid out in a document, so there’s no confusion should anything happen to you.
+Becoming incapacitated and unable to make your own decisions about your future health care is a frightening thought for many of us.
+You want someone you can trust and count on to make decisions for you if you are unable to do so yourself.

 We know how difficult these decisions can be and will help you select the person that is trustworthy enough to be your power of attorney.

-What is a Power of Attorney?
+What Is a Power of Attorney?

-A power of attorney (POA) is a legal document that gives someone the ability to make legal decisions on someone’s behalf.
-For example, you are in a coma following a severe car accident.
+A power of attorney (POA) is a legal document that gives someone the ability to make legal decisions on another person’s behalf.
+For example, imagine you are in a coma following a severe car accident.

 In Pennsylvania, there are three main types of POAs:

-Simple or Limited Power of Attorney: The opposite of durable, a limited power of attorney only lasts for a short time and usually ends when the transaction is over.
+- Simple or Limited Power of Attorney: The opposite of durable, a limited power of attorney only lasts for a short time and usually ends when the transaction is over.
 It’s a temporary solution and should have clear instructions of what the agent can do on behalf of the principal.
 In the case of a limited POA, if the principal becomes incapacitated, the document is no longer valid.

-Springing Power of Attorney: This type of POA becomes active at a specific date or event, usually when the principal becomes incapacitated.
+- Springing Power of Attorney: This type of POA becomes active at a specific date or event, usually when the principal becomes incapacitated.
 The powers “spring” into effect as soon as the event occurs.
 However, springing power of attorney can be more troublesome than helpful.
 For example, it could take your doctor weeks to determine whether you are incapable of making your own medical decisions.
 Without that official certification from the doctor, your agent cannot act on your behalf.